rockrep/mini3-todofire/README.md

   </body>
 </html>
 ```
 Notice its pretty normal.
-We've included bootstrap and we're added an element with an id of app.
+We've included bootstrap and we've added an element with an id of app.
 We'll render our App component to this html element later in our App.js file.

 Before we start building our app, let's head over to our App.js file and create our first component in order to make sure everything is working correctly.